Croatia: Demographics

 With an estimated population of 3.87 million in 2024, Croatia ranks 128th by population in the world.
 Its 2018 population density was 72.9 inhabitants per square kilometre, making Croatia one of the more sparsely populated European countries.
 The overall life expectancy in Croatia at birth was 77.7 years in 2024.

 The total fertility rate of 1.46 children per mother, is one of the lowest in the world, far below the replacement rate of 2.1; it remains considerably below the high of 6.18 children rate in 1885.
 Croatia's death rate has continuously exceeded its birth rate since 1998.
 Croatia subsequently has one of the world's oldest populations, with an average age of 45.1 years.
 The population rose steadily from 2.1 million in 1857 until 1991, when it peaked at 4.7 million, with the exceptions of censuses taken in 1921 and 1948, i.e., following the world wars.
 The natural growth rate is negative with the demographic transition completed in the 1970s.
 In recent years, the Croatian government has been pressured to increase permit quotas for foreign workers, reaching an all-time high of 68.100 in 2019.
 In accordance with its immigration policy, Croatia is trying to entice emigrants to return.
 From 2008 to 2018, Croatia's population dropped by 10%.

-The population decrease was greater a result of war for independence.
+Historic demographic shifts are closely tied to Croatia's nation-building efforts and the related 1990s War of Independence.
 The war displaced large numbers of the population and emigration increased.
 In 1991, in predominantly occupied areas, more than 400,000 Croats were either removed from their homes by Serb forces or fled the violence.
-During the war's final days, about 150–200,000 Serbs fled before the arrival of Croatian forces during Operation Storm.
+During the war's final days, about 150,000–200,000 Serbs fled before the arrival of Croatian forces during Operation Storm.
 After the war, the number of displaced persons fell to about 250,000.
 The Croatian government cared for displaced persons via the social security system and the Office of Displaced Persons and Refugees.
 Most of the territories abandoned during the war were settled by Croat refugees from Bosnia and Herzegovina, mostly from north-western Bosnia, while some displaced people returned to their homes.